 My first, and most loved career was as a nurse.
 I received my nursing degree from the University of Pittsburgh in 1966, and retired in 2014, as Director of Patient Services at a non-profit hospice in San Mateo County, where I worked for 10 years where I spent the most rewarding work of my professional life.

 After I moved to Sonoma, I visited the Catholic and Episcopal churches in the area a few times, and once again felt a sense of being sincerely welcomed at the Episcopal churches- especially Trinity.
 It was an easy and obvious choice to become a member.
-I generally attend the 10:30 service, and volunteer as an Usher, and Lector.
+I currently volunteer as an Usher, and Lector.

 I am a mother of 3 sons and 7 grandchildren of which five live in Southern California.